Ten Factors That Could Result in Increased Penalties or Sentence Enhancements in DUI/DWI Cases

 3. Second, Third, and Subsequent DUI/DWI Offenses

 The penalties for drunk driving and driving under the influence are significantly enhanced for repeat offenders.
-For a second time DUI/DWI offense, the minimum penalties include a fine of $500 to $1,000, at least 30 days of community service, a sentence of 48 hours to 90 days imprisonment, and a two year license suspension.
-For a third time DUI/DWI offense, the minimum penalties include a fine of $1,000, a 10 year license suspension, and at least 180 days in jail (up to 90 days of which may be served in a drug or alcohol inpatient rehabilitation program).
-Second and third time offenders must also have ignition interlock devices installed in their vehicles during the period of their license suspension and for 1 to 3 years following reinstatement of their driving privileges.
+For a second time DUI/DWI offense, the minimum penalties include a fine of $500 to $1,000, at least 30 days of community service, a sentence of 48 hours to 90 days imprisonment, and a one to two year license suspension.
+For a third time DUI/DWI offense, the minimum penalties include a fine of $1,000, an eight-year license suspension, and at least 180 days in jail (up to 90 days of which may be served in a drug or alcohol inpatient rehabilitation program).
+Second and subsequent offenders must also have ignition interlock devices installed in their vehicles during the period of their license suspension and for two to four years following reinstatement of their driving privileges.

 If a driver receives a DUI or DWI while his license is suspended or revoked, the license suspension issued for the DUI/DWI commences at the end of the existing suspension and the driver will also be required to pay a fine ranging from $500 to $1,000 for the invalid license offense.
 Additional penalties are also imposed for driving with a suspended license if the suspension was issued for a DUI or DWI conviction.
 These penalties include revoking the driver’s vehicle registration, a $500 fine, an extra 1 to 2 year license suspension, and a sentence of 10 to 90 days in county jail.

-6. Refusing to Submit to a Breath Test
+5. Refusing to Submit to a Chemical Test

 A parent or guardian who receives a DUI or DWI while his minor child is in the vehicle with him is guilty of a disorderly persons offense, separate and apart from the violation for driving under the influence, and will be subject to a license suspension of up to 6 months and a sentence of up to 5 days of community service.
 These penalties may be either consecutive or concurrent with any penalties issued for the DUI/DWI.